-When [‡ RC MODE] is set to [ON], the built-in flash will fire only to communicate with the external flash so it will not function as a flash.
-Is "shooting with the Olympus wireless RC flash system" (P. 71)
+- Notes - When [‡RC MODE] is set to [ON], the built-in flash will fire only to communicate with the external flash so it will not function as a flash.
+(S) "Shooting with the Olympus wireless RC flash system" (P. 76)